kenjdavidson/jekyll-lagomier/customization.md

 The fav icon can be updated in much the same ways:
 - Replace `/assets/img/favicon.png` in your own repository.
 - Adding a replacement image and setting the `favicon` entry in `theme.yml`

+## Floating Action Button (Mobile Menu)

+When on a smaller device (mobile or tablet) the menu will be accessible through the floating action button.
+The button can be customized by `/_includes/fab.html` file.
+To just change the image displayed, set the `site.data.theme.fab` setting in `/data/theme.yml`.

+The image will default to the `/assets/img/logo.png` if not provided.

 ## Custom Domain